SACW #2 | 20 March 2004

 Election Commission of India Deliberately Misinformed

-While it’s very clear within 24 hours since the EC cleared the decision
+While its very clear within 24 hours since the EC cleared the decision

 that Modi and his party has made and announced all plans to reap the